lkosanke/githubintro/README.md

 ## Collaboration
 ### Learning goals
-Please create a Repo where you all have writing access to - and use this to write the answers to the following questions down to!
+Please create a shared Repo where you all have writing access to - and use this to write the answers to the following questions down to!
  * What is a fork?
  * What is a clone?
  * Is a fork something on GitHub or on your local machine?